jManAscending/DnDHouseRules/README.md

 When in a non-stressful situation where you can repeat a skill check for an arbitrary amount of time, you can choose to use your passive skill in place of an active skill check.
 For example, this can apply to searching a room for hidden doors or compartments, studying a topic in a library over downtime, or crafting an item that you have crafted before.

 If you would have advantage on the check, your passive score increases by 5 for that check, and vice versa for disadvantage.

+## Tattoos
+The magic tattoos from Tasha's Cauldron are available, but are not flavored as described in the items' descriptions.
+Instead, they are created using tattoo ink infused with residuum, and effectively must be applied by a tattoo artist casting Enchant Magic Item using a specialized tattoo needle that is itself enchanted to handle the residuum.
+Unattuning from a tattoo does not result in the tattoo disappearing, but does result in being unable to use the tattoo's magical properties, and the tattoo will fade to be almost invisible.
+The tattoo will also temporarily fade inside an Antimagic Field.

+Spellwrought tattoos can be created without casting Enchant Magic Item, but do disappear completely once used.
+Applying one requires a skill check, similar to crafting an expendable magic item.

+Tattoos can only be applied to skin.
+Depending on cybernetic augmentations, this may limit the number and location of potential tattoos.

 ## Vehicle Combat
 When combat starts inside a vehicle or between vehicles, the following rules apply: